typescene/typescene.github.io/docs/ref/ComponentList.md

 (callback: (target: T) => any): boolean
 ```
 {:.declarationspec}
-Returns true if given callback function returns a truthy value for every component in this list (or if the list is empty).
+Returns true if given callback function returns a truthy value for every component in this list, or if the list is empty (see [`ManagedList.every`](./ManagedList#ManagedList:every)).